Home Page

 Nefertiti

-Nefertiti: Unlocking the Mystery Surrounding Egypt's Most Famous and Beautiful Queen by Joyce A. Tyldesley.
-For over a decade, Nefertiti, wife of King Akhenaten, was celebrated throughout Egypt.
-Then she suddenly disappeared from history.
-No record of her death survives.
-This book discusses Nefertiti's life against the background of her husband's court.
+Nefertiti: Egypt's Sun Queen by Joyce Tyldesley.
+Nefertiti, wife of King Akhenaten, suddenly disappeared from history.
+This book discusses her life against the background of her husband's court.

 Nefertiti: A Novel by Michelle Moran.
 Novel about Nefertiti, the beautiful wife of Egyptian pharaoh Amunhotep, and her younger sister Mutnodjmet, who must defy her powerful sister to achieve her independence.